Mike Fitzpatrick: Elections

 On January 23, 2010, Fitzpatrick announced he would once again run for his old seat in the House of Representatives.
 He pledged that if elected, he would only serve for a maximum of three more terms, for a total of four terms.
 He described Washington, D.C. as "a town of embedded politicians" with a seniority system that "rewards congressmen for political careers lasting decades and encourages members to serve in perpetuity."
 He called for "real reform of house rules and procedures" and "congressional term limits."

-He won the Republican nomination with 77% of the vote in the May primary.
+Fitzpatrick won the Republican nomination with 77% of the vote in the May primary.
 A Franklin and Marshall poll taken in mid-September 2010 suggested the race was leaning towards Fitzpatrick at that time.
 On November 2, Fitzpatrick defeated Murphy and was elected the Congressman for the 8th district.
 On November 2, 2010, Fitzpatrick defeated Murphy by 53.5% to 46.5% to reclaim his old seat.
 He was sworn in on January 5, 2011, and has joined the Republican Main Street Partnership.